jbk2/fakebook/README.md

 ### Next ToDos:

-- write tests for notifications feature & update factories and model tests with user.active_conversation_id and message.read_by_recipient columns
+- write tests for notifications feature, update factories and model tests with user.active_conversation_id and message.read_by_recipient columns
-- refactor conversations and messages logic:
-  - use dom_id helper
+- utilise dom_id helper
-  - update conversations turbo_frame when any conversations have new messages, even when user isn't streaming from ConversationChannel.
-- introduce notifications to indicate in UI when messages (unread) are waiting
 - mailer functionality - notification emails if messages not read for period of time
 - Optimise for N+1 in views other than post#index (partially done)
 - Build in omniauth Githuib Signin (not done)
-- Jest test ConversationChannel JS
+- Js testing on Channels
 - Set RSpec up with Guard
 - Deploy App
 - Add action text